fourtune-org/fourtune/README.md

 The basic principle of fourtune remains the same regardless of realm:

-Source files are pre-processed, converted into one or more object file(s) and then combined into distributables.
+Source files are pre-processed, converted into one or more object file(s) and are then combined into distributables.

 One or more distributable make up a product.

 For example, in a TypeScript project, a single `input.mts` file will be converted into two object files: `input.d.mts` and `input.mjs`.

+In a C project, a single `input.c` file will be converted into one file: `file.o`.